-Clearly, 5G will power the Smart Industries of the future.
+Clearly, 5G network will power the Smart Industries of the future.
 However, it is vital not to overlook the necessity of managing the huge volumes of structured and unstructured data generated by 5G connected devices.
 This information and network management will need to leverage the latest technologies to cope with the unprecedented traffic volumes, including utilizing network functions virtualization (NFV) and software-defined networking (SDN), alongside high performance Cloud Computing, robust storage and Big Data analytics to optimize the network and enterprise management.

 Innovating businesses need an innovative partner.
 Simply click here to learn more about CITIC Telecom CPC’s ICT-MiiND strategy, including our comprehensive portfolio of full-stack enterprise solutions.

 Thank you for your enquiry.